-Any birthday party needs a great birthday cake.
-This classic Fraisier cake was the star of the family party.
+This classic Fraisier cake is perfect for any occasion.
 It is a French recipe, easy to make, and super delicious.
-It’s a perfect cake for summer, full of strawberries, with delicate vanilla custard, topped with marzipan and chocolate.
+It’s a perfect cake for spring and summer, full of strawberries, with delicate vanilla custard, topped with marzipan and chocolate.
 You’ll need a fluffy sponge cake (genoise, wiener, biskuit), a butter custard vanilla cream, plenty of strawberries, marzipan for the top and some dark chocolate.

 Ingredients for the Biskuit (sponge cake) – 26 cm: